Awia00/Programming-Massively-Parallel-Hardware/Exercises/Week02/Doc/Task II.1.md

 | l8  | ADDI R1, R1, #1    |    |    |    |    |    |    |    |    |    | IF  |     |     |     |     |     |
 | l11 | BNE R4, R7, SEARCH |    |    |    |    |    |    |    |    |    |     | IF  | ID  | EX  | ME  | WB  |

 Ending up in the same amount of instruction as for the no matches case.
 We know this is optimal since we have no stalls.
-This program is also just as fast with no matches.
+This program would also be optimal with no matches.